Developing and rewarding leadership

 - Library/Media Technician training programs offering a certificate or associate degree

 - Schools of library and information science that offer degrees comparable to those in the U.S. in the following regions: Asia Pacific, Canada, Latin America and the Caribbean, Europe, Middle East and Africa.

-WorldCat Discovery Services—Discover more than 2 billion electronic, digital and physical resources with access to WorldCat and a central index that represents more than 2,300 e-content collections.
+WorldCat Discovery Services—Discover more than 2.7 billion electronic, digital and physical resources with access to WorldCat and a central index that represents 2,420 e-content collections.
 See everything that is included in the central index (Excel).